Dana Perino: Personal life

 Perino has been a resident of Bay Head, New Jersey.

-Dana is also known for her dog Jasper, a Vizsla.
-Jasper died on September 4, 2021.
-A few months later, Dana announced on the Fox News Channel that she and her husband Peter adopted another Vizsla named Percy.
+Perino had a Vizsla dog named Jasper who died on September 4, 2021.
+A few months later, she announced on the Fox News Channel that she and her husband acquired another Vizsla named Percy.

+In May 2023, Perino was awarded an honorary doctorate of Humane Letters from CSU Pueblo, her alma mater.